jenkinsci/localization-zh-cn-plugin/README.md

-# localization-plugin
+# chinese-localization-plugin

-Localization for Jenkins core and plugins.
+Chinese Localization for Jenkins core and plugins.